ntampellini/TSCoDe/docs/usage.rst

 3) Make sure to use the ``csearch>`` and/or ``csearch_hb>`` operators or provide conformational ensembles obtained with other software.
 Note that the CSearch implementation here is meant to be fast, scalable, and efficient, and is not able to sample ring conformations.
+The most effective conformational search tool (although usually slower) is ``mtd_search>`` which runs a metadynamic-based conformational search through CREST.

 4) Understand what atoms are reacting for each structure and record their index (**starting from 0!**).
 If you are unsure of reactive atomic